ZEEELab/ze3-lab-docs/protocols/liquid-media.md

 **Note:** These bottles of M9 do not contain glucose, add glucose to cultures containing M9 media before adding cells!
 (Add 10 microliters of glucose per 1 mL M9)

+## LB Soft 0.6% Agar
+To 1 L of  ddH2O, add:
+- 25 g LB Broth
+- 6 g Agar
+- Autoclave

+**Note:** Keep soft agar in a 1 L media bottle on the shelf.
+When needed, loosen the cap and microwave for a few seconds to melt agar.